VRLabs/Collision-Detection/README.md

 ## How to use

-* After parent constraining/moving the object as needed, you're good to go.
+* After parent constraining/moving the object as needed, you can scale the object to obtain the desired range.
   * Note: To change the collision requirements, you can change the Layers in the `collision` module, or disable the `collision` module and enable the `triggers` module to select specific trigger colliders.

 There are three important bools in your FX Controller: